opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/batch-predict.md

 For the definition of each field in the result, see [OpenAI Batch API](https://platform.openai.com/docs/guides/batch).
 Once the batch inference is complete, you can download the output by calling the [OpenAI Files API](https://platform.openai.com/docs/api-reference/files) and providing the file name specified in the `id` field of the response.

-### Cancel batch prediction job
+### Canceling a batch predict job

-You can also cancel the batch predict operation running on the remote platform using the above task ID.
-To add this capability, make sure to add the `cancel_batch_predict` action_type to connector configuration when creating the connector.
+You can also cancel the batch predict operation running on the remote platform using the task ID returned by the batch predict request.
+To add this capability, set the `action_type` to `cancel_batch_predict` in the connector configuration when creating the connector.

 #### Example request